 The SMF provides the request for notification of SM Policy Association establishment and termination to a DNN, S-NSSAI together with PCF for the UE binding information to the PCF if received from the AMF.

+The SMF may include an SM Policy Association ID to the request; this is a reference to an existing SM policy association in the PCF.

+2. If the request includes an SM Policy Association ID, the PCF uses it to find an existing SM policy association.

+NOTE 1: The PCF can use the SM Policy Association ID to ensure that the policies and data collected e,g. for usage monitoring for the referenced SM policy association are used for the new SM policy association.

-2. If the PCF does not have the subscriber's subscription related information, it sends a request to the UDR by invoking Nudr_DM_Query (SUPI, DNN, S-NSSAI, Policy Data, PDU Session policy control data, Remaining allowed Usage data) service in order to receive the information related to the PDU Session.
+If the PCF does not have the subscriber's subscription related information, it sends a request to the UDR by invoking Nudr_DM_Query (SUPI, DNN, S-NSSAI, Policy Data, PDU Session policy control data, Remaining allowed Usage data) service in order to receive the information related to the PDU Session.
 The PCF may request notifications from the UDR on changes in the subscription information by invoking Nudr_DM_Subscribe (Policy Data, SUPI, DNN, S-NSSAI, Notification Target Address (+ Notification Correlation Id), Event Reporting Information (continuous reporting), PDU Session policy control data, Remaining allowed Usage data) service.